johnkhub/Core/API/Assets.md

 Status codes: 201, 400, 403, 408, 412

 ### `DELETE assets/{uuid}`
 Deletes an Asset.
-The Asset is not deleted but is marked as inactive.
+The Asset is *not deleted*, but is marked as inactive.

 Accepts: *Nothing*